jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/structuredDocument/fields/digitalSignature/download/downloadTheSignedData.rst

 Printable version of the document you can get in two ways.
 First is described before and you can it download with signed data in archive.
 The second one is to open document to print from envelope page.

-1. As soon as document completed you will see icon "Print" near document.
+1. As soon as document completed you will see icon "Print" near document

 .. image:: pic_download/printBtn.png
    :width: 600
    :align: center

-2. You can click on it and document opens for print in PDF format.
+2. You can click on it and document opens for print in PDF format

 *Document structure is:*